Baileys Coffee: An Easy Recipe For Comfort In A Cup

 Prepping the hot coffee is the first step to our Baileys Irish Cream coffee.

 Pro Tip: If you want to make a Baileys latte instead of a Baileys Irish Cream in coffee, you’ll need an espresso machine to pull one to two shots of espresso.
-Then use a steam wand or milk frother to heat ½ cup of milk, 3 tbsps of Baileys, and the same toppings as you’d use in a Baileys coffee.
-The best milk to froth is 2%, which is compatible with all frothers.
+Then use a steam wand or milk frother to heat ½ cup of milk, 3 tbsp of Baileys, and the same toppings as you’d use in a Baileys coffee.
+The best milk to froth is semi-skimmed, which is compatible with all frothers.

 2. Combine Baileys and Hot Coffee